Locations

 Considerations:

 Be mindful of contractual rules—in some regions or scenarios, you might be tied to a particular LSP (e.g., if they hold a government contract).
-But generally, you have the freedom to switch at renewal.
+However, you generally have the freedom to switch at renewal.
 Evaluate the LSP’s service quality, too (license management support, portal tools, etc.).
 Since our focus is cost, ensure the quotes are apples-to-apples with the same Microsoft pricing.

 Impact: